 The Container Gross Weight is the weight of the container plus the maximum payload it can hold i.e. the maximum total weight of the container.

 The Payload (or Net Weight) is the weight of the cargo or contents that a container can hold.

-The short answer to this is, exactly the same materials as standard height containers, high cube units are constructed using high quality weathering cor-ten steel which is designed to stand up to the harsh rigours of sea conditions.
-Due to the harsh environment they are all manufactured to a high standard and are both wind and water tight to protect their cargo.
+Exactly the same materials as standard height containers.High cube units are constructed using high quality weathering cor-ten steel which is designed to stand up to the harsh rigours of sea conditions.
+Due to the harsh environment they are manufactured to a high standard and are wind and watertight to protect the cargo.

 Cor-ten steel is a corrosion resistant weathering steel, used within many industries.